Manganese Dioxide And Hydrogen Peroxide

 2H₂O₂(aq) → 2H₂O(l) + O₂(g)

 While the overall equation is straightforward, the mechanism of the catalytic decomposition is more complex.
-Manganese dioxide's catalytic activity stems from its ability to provide an alternative reaction pathway with a lower activation energy.
+Consider this: manganese dioxide's catalytic activity stems from its ability to provide an alternative reaction pathway with a lower activation energy.
 This means the reaction proceeds much faster than it would without the catalyst.
-The exact mechanism involves several steps:

 1. Adsorption: Hydrogen peroxide molecules adsorb onto the surface of the manganese dioxide particles.
 This means they stick to the surface, creating a higher concentration of reactants at the catalytic site.